lmc2179/lmc2179.github.io/drafts/isoforest.md

 Causal inference application: How much does the treated group look like the control group?

-Can we use Shap with isoforest to understand why a particular unit is abnormal?
+Can we use Shap with isoforest to understand why a particular unit is abnormal? **THAT** would be real cool